SAMOAN CULTURAL KNOWLEDGE

 KEY ELEMENTS OF AGANU’U FA’ASAMOA

 Spirituality is core to the Samoan culture as seen in our cultural performances, ava ceremonies and celebrations.
-Spirituality is also incorporated in traditional healing and cultural processes such as ifoga- (act of forgiveness), talanoa and fa’afaletui (discussion), and fa’aleleiga (reconciliation).
-Most Samoans prefer to seek traditional healing methods for ill-health and mental illness before considering western medical healthcare.
+Spirituality is also incorporated in traditional healing and cultural processes such as ifoga- (act of forgiveness), talanoa and fa’afaletui (discussion), and fa’aleleiga (reconciliation) (Filoiali’I & Knowles, 1983).
+Most Samoans prefer to seek traditional healing methods for ill-health and mental illness before considering western medical healthcare (Vaka et al, 2009; Lui, 2007).

-Christian faith and practices play an important role in the Samoan culture.
-The practice of tatalo (prayer) and fasting (anapogi) are believed to be influenced by Samoan culture and Christianity inspired.
-These practices help Samoans to cope when experiencing mental distress and psychological unrest.
+Christian faith and religious practices also play a very important role in the Samoan culture (Salesa, 2014).
+The practice of tatalo (prayer) and fasting (anapogi) are believed to be influenced by both Samoan culture and Christianity.
+Church communities are also an important pillar of support and belonging for Samoans and are where aganu’u fa’aSamoa are also practiced (Mo’a, 2015).
+These practices help Samoans to cope when experiencing mental distress and psychological unrest (Mulipola et al, 2022).

-The nurturing of relationships are a cornerstone of Samoan social life.
+The nurturing of relationships is a cornerstone of Samoan social life.
 Core to maintaining peace and harmony within these relationships are cultural protocols and ethics.

 These protocols are: